quantrocket-codeload/sell-gap/README.md

 # sell-gap

-Intraday Zipline strategy for US stocks that sells stocks which gap down after trading above their short-term moving average.
+Intraday Zipline strategy for US stocks that sells stocks which gap below their moving average after previously trading above it.
 Demonstrates live trading.

 ## Clone in QuantRocket